Do Guaranteed Approval Credit Cards Really Exist?

 Do any credit cards truly guarantee approval for people with bad credit?

 No legitimate credit card can guarantee approval for everyone — issuers are required by law to evaluate each application.
-Cards marketed as "guaranteed approval" typically have very lenient requirements (like OpenSky, which skips the credit check), but they still review your application and may deny for reasons like insufficient income or fraud flags.
+Cards marketed as "guaranteed approval" typically have very lenient requirements, but they still review your application and may deny for reasons like insufficient income or fraud flags.

 Can I get a $1,000 credit limit with bad credit?

-Yes, but the most reliable way is through a secured card where you put down a $1,000 deposit.
-Some unsecured cards for bad credit offer limits up to $1,000, but you won't know your exact limit until after approval.
+Yes, but the most reliable paths are either a secured card where you put down a $1,000 deposit, or an unsecured option like the Aspire® Cash Back Rewards Mastercard which prequalifies applicants for up to a $1,000 limit with no deposit.
+Some other unsecured cards for bad credit offer limits up to $1,000, but you won't know your exact limit until after approval.
 Starting with a lower limit and demonstrating responsible use often leads to limit increases within 6-12 months.

 What is the minimum credit score for a $1,000 limit credit card?